an1245/falco-misp-connector/README.md

 - MISP HTTP/HTTPS Setting - does the MISP server use HTTP or HTTPS
 - MISP HTTPS Verify Cert - do you want to verify the HTTPS certificate?

+**MISP Filtering details**
+- MISP Organisation Name - retrieve indicators only from a certain organisation - '' means retrieve from all organisations
+- MISP Enforce Warning List - whether to enforce the MISP Warning list - default: true
+- MISP Category Filter - comma separated list of MISP categories to retrieve - '' means retrieve from all categories
+- MISP Tag Filter - comma separated list of MISP tags to retrieve - '' means retrieve from all tags
+- MISP Min Threat Level - minimum threat level to retrieve - use 0 to disable

 ## How to get started
 1. Download code from Git